Skip to main content

 In some cases, particularly for upper-level undergrad courses, faculty invite specific graduate students to act as a TA, which eliminates the application process, provided that the position has been approved by the graduate dean.

-Students should reach out to the Graduate Office and also their program coordinators for advice on which offices, departments, or faculty might be a good fit.
+You should reach out to the Graduate Office and also your program coordinators for advice on which offices, departments, or faculty might be a good fit.

 The Graduate Office, via Academic Affairs, sends a call to all faculty and staff each semester for Graduate Assistant Requests.
 Submissions (via Qualtrics survey) must be submitted by the stated deadline, and are reviewed by the Graduate Dean and are subject to approval.
 Faculty/staff submitting a request for a graduate assistant should expect to outline relevant details (dates/times/hours) and provide a position description and outline of skills required and anticipated skills gained.
 Faculty/staff who have a specific student in mind for a position must complete the request form, where they can indicate the name of the specific student requested.
 Submission of a request does not guarantee that the position will be approved or filled.